Testimonio

 And the Jews' Passover was nigh at hand: and many went out of the country up to Jerusalem before the Passover, to purify themselves.

-Based on this information, most scholars believe that Jesus' ministry lasted about 3.5 years.
+Based on this information, most scholars believe that Jesus' ministry lasted approximately 3.5 years.
+In that remarkably short span, He transformed the entire course of human history.

-In John 2:1-11 KJV, we see Jesus turning water into wine at Cana in Galilee:
+In John 2:1-11 KJV, we see Jesus performing His first miracle at Cana in Galilee:

 On the third day a wedding took place at Cana in Galilee.
 Jesus' mother was there, and Jesus and his disciples had also been invited to the wedding.
 When the wine was gone, Jesus' mother said to him, "They have no more wine."